TheRenegadeCoder/sample-programs-website/docs/projects/binary-search/index.md

 ---
-title: Binary Search in Every Language
-layout: default
+authors:
+- the_renegade_coder
 date: 2019-10-25
+featured-image: binary-search-in-every-language.jpg
 last-modified: 2020-05-02
-featured-image: binary-search-in-every-language.jpg
+layout: default
-tags: [binary-search]
+tags:
-authors:
-  - the_renegade_coder
+- binary-search
+title: Binary Search
 ---

 Welcome to the Binary Search page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.